du -h --max-depth=0 /var/lib/docker 7.9G /var/lib/docker

 echo "/dev/xvdb1 /var/lib/container/ ext4 defaults 0 0" >>/etc/fstab echo "/var/lib/container/kubelet /var/lib/kubelet none defaults,bind 0 0" >>/etc/fstab echo "/var/lib/container/docker /var/lib/docker none defaults,bind 0 0" >>/etc/fstab mkdir /var/lib/docker mount -a

 - Migrate the Docker data that has been backed up to the formatted disk, such as mv /var/lib/docker_data/* /var/lib/docker/.

 - Start the Docker daemon and kubelet, and check the data location.

-For more information, see Container Service.
+For more information, see Container Service for Kubernetes.